Area-minimizing horizontal graphs with low-regularity in the sub-Finsler Heisenberg group $\mathbb{H}^1$: Introduction

-The regularity of perimeter-minimizing sets in sub-Riemannian geometry has been investigated by a large number of researchers \cite{MR2165405,MR2435652,MR2405158,MR2333095,MR2648078,MR2609016,MR3044134,MR2875642,MR3259763,MR2448649,MR2481053,MR2262784,MR3984100,MR2583494}.
+The regularity of sub-Riemannian perimeter-minimizing sets has been investiga\-ted by a large number of researchers \cite{MR2165405,MR2435652,MR2405158,MR2333095,MR2648078,MR2609016,MR3044134,MR2875642,MR3259763,MR2448649,MR2481053,MR2262784,MR3984100,MR2583494}.
 The boundaries of the conjectured solutions to the isoperimetric problem are of class $C^2$, see \cite{MR2312336}, although there exist examples of area-minimizing horizontal graphs which are merely Euclidean Lipschitz, see \cite{MR2262784,MR2455341, MR2448649}.
-The sub-Riemannian Plateau's problem was first considered by Pauls \cite{MR2043961}.
-Under given Dirichlet conditions on $p$-convex domains, Cheng, Hwang and Yang \cite{MR2262784} proved existence and uniqueness of $t$-graphs which are Lipschitz continuous weak solutions of the minimal surface equation in $\hh^1$.
+The sub-Riemannian Plateau problem was first considered by Pauls \cite{MR2043961}.
+Afterwards, under given Dirichlet conditions on $p$-convex domains, Cheng, Hwang and Yang \cite{MR2262784} proved existence and uniqueness of $t$-graphs (horizontal graphs of the form $t=u(x,y)$) which are Lipschitz continuous weak solutions of the minimal surface equation in $\hh^1$.
 Later, Pinamonti, Serra Cassano, Treu and Vittone \cite{MR3445204} obtained existence and uniqueness of $t$-graphs on domains with boundary data satisfying a bounded slope condition, thus showing that Lipschitz regularity is optimal at least in the first Heisenberg group $\hh^1$.
-Capogna, Citti and Manfredini \cite{MR2583494} established that intrinsic graphs of a Lipschitz continuous function which are viscosity solutions of the sub-Riemannian minimal surface equation in $\hh^1$ are of class $C^{1,\alpha}$, with higher regularity in the case of $\hh^n$, $n>1$, see \cite{MR2774306}.
-It was shown in \cite{MR2481053} that the regular part of a $t$-graph of class $C^1$ with continuous prescribed Sub-Riemannian mean curvature in $\hh^1$ is foliated by $C^2$ characteristic curves.
+Capogna, Citti and Manfredini \cite{MR2583494} established that the intrinsic graph of a Lipschitz continuous function which is, in addition, a viscosity solution of the sub-Riemannian minimal surface equation in $\hh^1$, is of class $C^{1,\alpha}$, with higher regularity in the case of~$\hh^n$, $n>1$, see \cite{MR2774306}.
+It was shown in \cite{MR2481053} that the regular part of a $t$-graph of class $C^1$ with~continuous prescribed sub-Riemannian mean curvature in $\hh^1$ is foliated by $C^2$ characteristic curves.
 Furthermore, in \cite{MR3412382} the authors generalized the previous result when the boundary $S$ is a general $C^1$ surface in a three-dimensional contact sub-Riemannian manifold.
-Later, Galli in \cite{MR3474402} improved the result in \cite{MR3412382} only assuming that the boundary $S$ is Euclidean Lipschitz and $\hh$-regular in the sense of \cite{MR1871966}.
-Recently, in \cite{MR4314055} the authors extended the result in \cite{MR3474402} to the sub-Finsler Heisenberg group.
+Later, Galli in \cite{MR3474402} improved the result in \cite{MR3412382} only assuming that the boundary $S$ is Euclidean Lipschitz and $\hh$-regular.
+Recently, in \cite{MR4314055} the first and third authors extended the result in \cite{MR3474402} to the sub-Finsler Heisenberg groups.
+Up to now, determining the optimal regularity of perimeter-minimizing $\hh$-regular hypersurfaces in the Heisenberg group remains an open problem.